franekantoni/docker-python-sql/README.md

 # Analitics and DB with Docker-compose

-This repository contains a Docker setup of two containers: analitics, database.
+This repository contains a Docker setup of two containers: analitics and database.
-The goal is to create a system for loading and querying the movieLens [data](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip "Zip file link") that will allow us to anser 6 questions:
+The goal is to create a system for loading and querying the movieLens [data](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip "Zip file link") that will allow us to answer 6 questions:

 1. how many movies are there in the dataset?

 2. what is the most common genre?

-3. what are to top 10 highest rated movies?
+3. what are the top 10 highest rated movies?

-4. what are the top 5 userers with the most ratings?
+4. what are the top 5 userers with the highest number of ratings?

-5. what are the newst and the oldest ratings?
+5. what is the oldest and what is the newset rating?

 6. find all movies relesed in 1990